X

 ∨ VIEW BIO ∨

-Dr. Guangwen Zhou, Professor and Deputy Director in the Materials Science and Engineering Program at Binghamton University, is an internationally recognized scholar in materials science and engineering.
-His research focuses on the fundamental understanding of surface and interfacial phenomena, and he has strongly influenced the environmental, energy, and microelectronics industries.
-Dr. Zhou is listed among the top 2% of researchers in his field, and he has been deeply involved in bringing the innovative use and development of multimodal in situ / operando techniques to the field.
-Examples of his research impact include merging corrosion damage in critical infrastructure, green metal manufacturing, and increasing fuel efficiency.
-Dr. Zhou works closely with Brookhaven National Laboratory, Argonne National Laboratory, and Pacific Northwest National Laboratory.
-He received a 2011 National Science Foundation Career Award and a 2016 Chancellor's Award for Excellence in Scholarship and Creative Activities.
+Dr. Guangwen Zhou, Professor and Deputy Director in the Materials Science and Engineering Program at Binghamton University, is an internationally recognized leader in materials science and engineering.
+His research addresses critical challenges in environmental sustainability, energy conversion and storage, and advanced synthesis and manufacturing.
+Known for its interdisciplinary approach, Dr. Zhou’s work integrates experimental surface and interface science, thermodynamics, kinetics, and atomistic modeling to tackle complex materials issues.
+Dr. Zhou is ranked among the top 2% of researchers in his field and has been a pioneering force in advancing multimodal in situ and operando techniques.
+His impactful contributions span a wide range of areas, including corrosion damage in critical infrastructure, green metal manufacturing, and fuel efficiency improvement.
+He received a 2011 National Science Foundation Career Award and a 2016 Chancellor’s Award for Excellence in Scholarship and Creative Activities.

 ∧ HIDE BIO ∧